Future Titles

 Endearing himself to the common people, Leisler befriends a widowed mother and son.
 Like many in New York, they are French Huguenots who arrived as refugees fleeing religious persecution by Catholics in France.
 They are so destitute that a public tribunal decides they should be sold into slavery in order to pay their ship charges.
 Leisler, however, prevents the sale by purchasing their freedom.

-Fast forwarding to 1683, Leisler is appointed a judge, or “commissioner,” of the court of admiralty in New York, a justice of the peace for New York City and County, and a militia captain.
+Fast forwarding to 1683 Leisler is appointed a judge, or “commissioner,” of the court of admiralty in New York, a justice of the peace for New York City and County, and a militia captain.
 As the city divides into two defined factions by wealth, poverty, religions, and ethics, The English Revolution plays out in New York.
 Small shopkeepers, farmers, sailors, poor traders, and artisans ally against landholders, merchants, rich fur-traders, lawyers and crown officers.
-Leisler leads the former while the latter a man named Nicholas Bayard, who is the nephew of Peter Stuyvesant, the ex Director-General of New Netherland, and other representatives of aristocratic Hudson Valley families.
+Leisler leads the former while the latter, a man named Nicholas Bayard who is the nephew of Peter Stuyvesant, the ex Director-General of New Netherland, and other representatives of aristocratic Hudson Valley families.

 Four hundred of the new party sign an agreement to hold the fort “for the present Protestant power that reigns in England,” while a committee of ten of the city freeholders assume the powers of a provisional government, declaring Jacob Leisler in charge, commissioning him “captain of the fort” (known today as the Battery in Lower Manhattan).

-Thus begins “Leisler’s Rebellion,” in the midst of England’s Glorious Revolution.
+Thus begins “Leisler’s Rebellion” in the midst of England’s Glorious Revolution.
 The Rebellion is a revolt reflecting colonial resentment against King James II during which Leisler calls the first Inter Colonial Congress in America and brokers the largest New York land deal to date for immigrant Huguenots to settle on, while Nicholas Bayard escapes the city to avoid assassination.

-But when an English major soon lands with two companies of soldiers, demanding the fort back, Leisler refuses and chaos breaks lose.
+But when an English major soon lands with two companies of soldiers demanding the fort back, Leisler refuses and chaos breaks loose.
 Leisler and a group of men, including his son in law, are under arrest, imprisoned for treason and murder, fighting for their lives and literally their heads, against judges who are political enemies under the influences of England, alcohol, and family ties, and whose acts are described as inhuman and ‘gross.’

-A historical novel inspired by the true story, JACOB LEISLER: EARLY AMERICAN PATRIOT: Dress Rehearsal to the American Revolution, is written by a direct descendant – the 8x great granddaughter of Jacob Leisler and 9th great niece of Nicholas Bayard – Sarah Tracy Burrows.
-JACOB LEISLER: EARLY AMERICAN PATRIOT paints a picture of a courageous rebel who under the rule of England during a pivotal period of early American history which, to date, has been under examined, and diverse European settlements – Native American and African populations – fused into a cosmopolitan colonial territory, fighting for individual, religious, and country freedom and justice.
-(In 1913 the play Jacob Leisler: A Play of Old New York, (about Leisler and the dramatic events of his life) was published by William Oscar Bates.
+A historical novel inspired by the true story, JACOB LEISLER: EARLY AMERICAN PATRIOT: Dress Rehearsal to the American Revolution, is written by a direct descendant – the 8x great granddaughter of Jacob Leisler and 9th great niece of Nicholas Bayard – Sarah Burrows.
+JACOB LEISLER: EARLY AMERICAN PATRIOT paints a picture of a courageous rebel under the rule of England during a pivotal period of early American history which, to date, has been under examined, as well as diverse European settlements of Native American and African populations, fused into a cosmopolitan colonial territory fighting for individual, religious, and country freedom and justice.

 *